pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 ![alt text](../img/bonus1_step3.png)

-### Bonus Lab 3: Using the CDE CLI to Streamliine CDE Production Use Cases (In-Depth)
+### Bonus Lab 3: Using the CDE CLI to Streamline CDE Production Use Cases (In-Depth)

 #### Summary